About Us Contact Shop

 My husband and I were on a date at a nice restaurant called El Presidio, and when we ordered dessert, my husband got the flan.

-I tried talking him out of it, since I grew up with the boxed pudding mix version, but he didn’t listen, and I’m so glad he didn’t!
+I tried talking him out of it, since I grew up with the boxed pudding mix version, but I’m so glad he didn’t listen!

 In fact, when I tried his flan, it was one of the best things I ever tasted!
 And I also wanted to steal his dessert. 😂